TobiasKozel/VAE/README.md

 Using the pimpl api is optional but the better option since it won't pull in all the headers.

 ## TODOs
-- Fix click at end of sounds
+- Fix click at end of sounds for speex reampled sounds
 - Mixer effects
 - Split up pod data and internal data structures so they can be exposed to the public API as well.
 - Parameter controls